-Information on COVID-19 (novel coronavirus) in New Zealand Sign Language (NZSL).
+Information on COVID-19 (novel coronavirus) and the vaccine in New Zealand Sign Language (NZSL).

 These sign language videos are provided by Deaf Aotearoa.

 On this page

 - Change to the recommended vaccine dose gap